Shubham0394-Tester/CucumberProject/README.md

 ## 📌 Project Overview

-This automation suite covers the following test scenarios:
+This automation test covers the following test scenarios:

 1. ✅ **Login with valid credentials**
 2. ❌ **Login with invalid credentials**